-Oakville has over 2,423 hectares of publicly owned greenlands.
+Oakville has almost 2,500 hectares of publicly owned greenspaces.
 In surveys conducted by the town, these resources are consistently cited by residents as a cherished amenity.

-Figure 21: Outdoor recreational facility space per 1,000
+Figure 21: Outdoor recreational facility space per 1,000 people Source: Town of Oakville

 Our outdoor recreational facility space includes built structures for community recreation and leisure such as tennis courts, splash pads and outdoor swimming pools.
-Outdoor recreational facilities per capita have have remained stable (Figure 21), in part due to increasing population and the greater focus in recent years on adding indoor sports facilities for soccer and skating rather than more amenities for outdoor activities.
+Although amenities have been added over time, outdoor recreational facilities per capita have remained stable (Figure 21) in part due to increasing population and the greater focus in recent years on adding indoor sports facilities for soccer and skating rather than more amenities for outdoor activities.